 Trump and Biden Campaigns Haul in Millions in July Fundraising

-(CN) — President Donald Trump’s campaign announced Tuesday that it raised $165 million in July, a record for Republican fund-raising, pushing the campaign and its associated committees past the $1 billion mark.
+(CN) — President Donald Trump’s campaign announced Tuesday that it raised $165 million in July, a record for Republican fundraising, pushing the campaign and its associated committees past the $1 billion mark.

 “With 90 days until victory, our teams and supporters are in overdrive working to re-elect President Trump and Republicans up and down the ballot,” Republican National Committee Chairwoman Ronna McDaniel said in a Trump campaign statement.